Corn 2021 Export Highlights

 Source: U.S. Census Bureau Trade Data - BICO HS-10

-- U.S. prices were competitive in global markets supported by abundant exportable supplies and weak domestic demand in the fuel ethanol sector amidst COVID-19.
+- U.S. corn was competitive in global markets supported by abundant supplies and weak domestic demand for fuel ethanol amid COVID-19.

 Global Corn Exports